declanmo/brighthr-declanm/README.md

 ### Additional Features

 File Upload: Implement a file upload feature that allows users to add new files to the application.
-This would involve creating a form with a file input and handling the file upload process on the client side.
+This would involve creating a form with a file input and handling the file upload process.

-Folder Navigation: Enhance the folder navigation to allow users to drill down into nested folders and navigate back to parent folders.
-This would involve updating the state to keep track of the current folder and rendering the appropriate files and folders.

-User Authentication: Add user authentication to secure the application and allow users to log in and manage their files.
-This would involve integrating with an authentication service and managing user sessions.
+Allow downloading: Allow viewing / downloading of the files